Hypfer/Valetudo/docs/_pages/general/rooting-instructions.md

 ````

 in the directory where you have downloaded your new firmware.

-On the robot use curl to upload the backup.tar:
+Back on the robot, use curl to upload the backup.tar:

 ````
 curl -X POST http://<your-laptop-ip>>:8000/upload -F 'files=@/tmp/backup.tar'